claudiajs/example-projects/README.md

 * [Custom Authorizers](custom-authorizers) &ndash; a simple example of how to set up custom authorizers in API Gateway
 * [Geo location](api-gw-geolocation) &ndash; shows how to retrieve the country where your users originated the request
 * [Binary Content](binary-content) &ndash; shows how to configure API Gateway to send or receive binary data
+* [Twilio & Shippo webhook](twilio-shippo) &ndash; shows how to create an API endpoint for processing webhook updates using Twilio and Shippo

 ## Event processing